worktheclock/replit.github.io/repls/dot-replit.md

 This will automatically create the `.replit` file and make it possible to customize how the repl will run.
 You can use the shell to run any command and then set the run button once you've decided what it should do.
 Clicking done will finalize the repl's configuration closing the visual editor.
 It's always possible to make changes later by visiting the `.replit` file from the file tree.
 Adding `.replit` to a repository makes cloning fast with no configuration necessary.

-# Other configuration
+# Other Configuration
-the `.replit` file can also provide other configuration hints.
+The `.replit` file can also provide other configuration hints.
 The full specification is provided below:
 - `run`: Command that is executed when the run button is clicked
 - `language`: Reserved
 - `onBoot`: Command that is executed once when the repl first starts up